 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
 It tells which Part D prescription drugs are covered under the Part D benefit included in CCA Medicare Preferred.
-The drugs on this list are selected by the plan with the help of a team of healthcare providers and pharmacists.
+The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the CCA Medicare Preferred Drug List.
+Medicare has approved the CCA Medicare Preferred "Drug List."

-The Drug List also tells you if there are any rules that restrict coverage for your drugs.
+The "Drug List" also tells you if there are any rules that restrict coverage for your drugs.

-We will provide you a copy of the Drug List.
+We will provide you a copy of the "Drug List."
 To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.ccama.org) or call Member Services.